pwrtelegram/pwrtelegram/README.md

 * This API won't be able to send big files if getUpdate or webhook requests aren't proxied through it.
 This is because when the API uploads these files using tg-cli it must obtain a file_id using the official bot API, and that can be done only by intercepting the incoming update with the file.

 * The methods used by the PWRTelegram API are the same ones used in the official telegram bot API, but they also have some additional features and in certain cases their behaviour is slightly modified (don't worry, that won't break your clients).
 There are also some methods that work only with the PWRTelegram API.
 Here's a list:

+* With this API you can use usernames to interact even with normal users and you can get info about bots using their username (with the getChat method).

 * getUpdates and webhook requests.